 - 1. Review of Preconditions: Preconditions are requirements necessary to operate an educator preparation program leading to a credential in California and are grounded in Education Code, regulations, and Commission policy.
 An institution's response to the Preconditions is reviewed by the Commission's professional staff.
 If the program does not comply with the Preconditions, the proposal is returned to the institution with specific information about the lack of compliance.
-The institution may resubmit Preconditions once the compliance issues have been resolved. - 2.
+The institution may resubmit Preconditions once the compliance issues have been resolved.
+Once reviewers have determined the program complies with the requirements of state laws, administrative regulations, and Commission policy, the program is eligible for a review Program Standards by staff or a review panel. - 2.
 Review of Common and Program Standards: Common Standards and Program Standards address issues of program quality and effectiveness.
 The institution's responses to the Common Standards (full narrative or Common Standards Addendum as appropriate) and Program Standards are reviewed by qualified volunteer reviewers or by Commission staff.